NBA Playoff Glance | Ledger Independent – Maysville Online

 1 p.m.

+ABC — Eastern Conference First Round: Boston vs. Philadelphia, Game 4, Disney’s Wide World of Sports Complex, Orlando, Fla.

+ABC — Eastern Conference First Round: LA Clippers vs. Dallas, Game 4, Disney’s Wide World of Sports Complex, Orlando, Fla.

+TNT — Western Conference First Round: Toronto vs. Brooklyn, Game 4, Disney’s Wide World of Sports Complex, Orlando, Fla.

-ESPN — Western Conference Play-In: Memphis vs. Portland, Disney’s Wide World of Sports Complex, Orlando, Fla. (if necessary)
+TNT — Western Conference First Round: Denver vs. Utah, Game 4, Disney’s Wide World of Sports Complex, Orlando, Fla.

 NHL HOCKEY